wilmveel/wp-angular-plugin/README.md

 Installation
 ------------
-Install the JSON REST API plugin and drop this directory in the plugins directory and activate it.
+- Install the JSON REST API plugin
+- Drop this plugin in the plugins directory and activate it.

 Core
 ====